This page has information on travelling to South Sudan. Check what you must do to return to the UK.

 You will need a visa to enter or travel through South Sudan as a visitor.
 You should contact the Embassy of South Sudan in London.
 Visa applications are available online.

 Visas are valid for 1 month.
 If you wish to stay in South Sudan for longer than 1 month you’ll need to apply for an extension at the Ministry of Interior in Juba (although visas and visa extensions are currently not being issued due to coronavirus (COVID-19) measures now in place).
 You should also consider whether you require a work permit while in South Sudan.
 If in doubt you should contact the Ministry of Labour in Juba.
 You must register with the local police station if you’re in South Sudan for longer than 4 days.

 Yellow fever certificate requirements

 Although the World Health Organisation doesn’t specify a certificate requirement, you’re required to provide a certificate of vaccination against yellow fever when you apply for your visa.
-In May 2016 the Minister of Information announced that no-one would be allowed to enter South Sudan without presenting a yellow fever certificate at the border.

 UK Emergency Travel Documents